 - being prohibited from having contact with a service by a perpetrator of family violence, or experiences of services refusing to engage with a perpetrator of family violence

-- inflexibility in approaches to service delivery (for example, not providing outreach via home visits, and so on.)
+- inflexibility in approaches to service delivery (for example, not providing outreach via home visits)

 - language barriers (including difficulty accessing or using an interpreter) or a lack of confidence in speaking or understanding English fluently